Pittsburgh crime family: Prohibition era bosses

 At the turn of the 20th century, Italian criminals in the city of Pittsburgh were divided into two ethnic factions: the "Sicilians" and the "Neapolitans".
 Territory within the city was also divided, as the Sicilian clans controlled the North and South Sides while the Neapolitan clans controlled the East End.

 The earliest known Sicilian boss in Pittsburgh was Salvatore "Banana King" Catanzaro, who started his fruit and produce company in Downtown Pittsburgh in 1888.
 Catanzaro served as the treasurer for the Italian Red Cross Society and also worked alongside a network of Sicilian Mafia bosses in Western Pennsylvania.
 In 1914, after being injured in a stabbing attack, Catanzaro stepped down as boss; he later died on February 17, 1916.
 This allowed Catanzaro's protege, Gregorio Conti, to assume control of his crime family, based in the Hill District.
-As the new boss, Conti waged a war against the Neapolitan factions and by 1917, ultimately resulted in the Neapolitans either joining the Sicilians or disbanding.
+As the new boss, Conti waged a war against the Neapolitan factions and by 1917, which ultimately resulted in the Neapolitans either joining the Sicilians or disbanding.

 In 1919, the United States government passed the Eighteenth Amendment declaring the production, transportation and sale of intoxicating liquors illegal.
 Months later, Congress passed the Volstead Act declaring that liquor, wine and beer all qualified as intoxicating liquors and were therefore prohibited, effective January 17, 1920.
 On September 24, 1919, Conti was shot and killed.
 Following his death, his nephew Peppino Cusumano led the family, but worked in the shadow of Salvatore Calderone, the most powerful boss in Western Pennsylvania.
 Calderone controlled the Mafia Network from Apollo, located 30 miles northeast of Pittsburgh.
 On January 17, 1920, Prohibition began in the United States, banning all production, importation, transportation and sale of alcoholic beverages.